Free Shipping on most orders over $89

 What happens if my pool doesn’t have enough chlorine? (below 1 ppm)

 • Contamination: Without chlorine to break down contaminants, potentially dangerous bacteria, algae, and microorganisms will run rampant in your water.
-When algae is allowed to bloom, it provides a home for bacteria to flourish in.
-Algae will destroy your pool cartridge filters.
-In addition to posing health risks to those swimming in your pool, algae growth will turn the pool water green and cloudy.
+When algae are allowed to bloom, they provide a home for bacteria to flourish and destroy pool cartridge filters.
+In addition to posing health risks to those swimming in your pool, algae growth turns pool water green and cloudy.

 • Pool imbalance: Chlorine, pH, and alkalinity work in tandem to stabilize your pool’s water.
 When the chlorine levels are too low, you will have great difficulty keeping your pH and total alkalinity in check.